ChrisCastelo/fuzzy_vs_poca/README.md

 ## Instructions MA-POCA

-Users can also iterate in our neuro network based AI MA-POCA by modifying the hyperparameters of it: Hyperparameters file
+Users can also iterate in our neuro network based AI MA-POCA by modifying the hyperparameters of it:[Hyperparameters](https://github.com/ChrisCastelo/fuzzy_vs_poca/blob/main/config/SpeedBall.yaml)

 In order to train a new brain or resume training we first need to setup our virtual environment by following these steps:

 -Python version used: 3.79 https://www.python.org/downloads/release/python-379/
--Navigate to project root (Unity project root) e.g.: cd C:\fuzzy_vs_poca\
+-Navigate to project root (Unity project root) e.g.: <code> cd C:\fuzzy_vs_poca\ </code>

 Then create a virtual environment:

-1. Create a new environment with python -m venv venv
+1. Create a new environment with <code>python -m venv venv</code>
-2. Activate the environment with venv\Scripts\activate
+2. Activate the environment with <code>venv\Scripts\activate</code>
-3. Upgrade to the latest pip version using pip install --upgrade pip
+3. Upgrade to the latest pip version using <code>pip install --upgrade pip</code>
 4. Install pytorch
-pip install torch==1.7.0 -f https://download.pytorch.org/whl/torch_stable.html
+<code>pip install torch==1.7.0 -f https://download.pytorch.org/whl/torch_stable.html</code>
-5. Now install ML-Agents with pip install mlagents
+5. Now install ML-Agents with <code>pip install mlagents</code>
-6. To verify everything installed correctly type the help command of mlagents, that is mlagents-learn –help .
+6. To verify everything installed correctly type the help command of mlagents, that is <code>mlagents-learn –help</code>.
 Now we are ready to resume training.

 To resume training or restart a new one type the following commands:

-mlagents-learn config/SpeedBall_ImitationLearning.yaml --run-id=RunIdExample --resume
+<code>mlagents-learn config/SpeedBall_ImitationLearning.yaml --run-id=RunIdExample --resume</code>
-mlagents-learn config/SpeedBall_ImitationLearning.yaml --run-id=RunIdExample
+<code>mlagents-learn config/SpeedBall_ImitationLearning.yaml --run-id=RunIdExample</code>